audiohacking/beatsync-p2p/README.md

 Open the link, join or create a 6-digit room, and share the URL with others in the same session.

 > Demo is hosted on github pages without any backend 🎉

+### Use Cases
+- Party Mode: Sync all your machines to play in perfect sync all over the place
+- Play Mode: Share and play your demos/mixes safely while chatting _(audio/text)_
+- Your Mode: Just do whatever you want with it, in perfect sync.

 ## Why P2P?